vivien/i3blocks-contrib/CONTRIBUTING.md

 3. You fork the i3blocks-contrib repository on github, and clone your fork of i3blocks-contrib onto your computer with `git clone [your fork here]`.
-4. You copy your `myscript` directory to the top level of the cloned i3blocks-contrib directory and change to the top level directory.
+4. You copy your `myscript` directory to the top level of the cloned i3blocks-contrib directory and `cd` to the top level directory.
 5. You `git add myscript` to tell git to track your blocklet's directory, you will need to do this before every commit.
 6. You `git commit` and leave a commit message of the form `myscript: add myscript, a short description of myscript`
 7. Perhaps you make a few last minute changes, and add another commit.
-8. You squash your commits into one with `git rebase -i` and follow the instruction, leaving only your first commit and commits that were already there unsquashed.
+8. You squash your commits into one with `git rebase -i` and follow the instructions, leaving only your first commit and commits that were already there unsquashed.
 9. You push your changes to your fork on github with `git push`.
 10. You navigate to vivien's i3blocks-contrib, click "pull requests" and